PEP 778 - Supporting Symlinks in Wheels¶

 To support the three main namings of a library used in loading and linking on Unix, we propose adding symlink support in

-directory will track symlinks, allowing for
+Python wheels.
+A new LINKS metadata file in the .dist-info directory will track symlinks, allowing for

 cross-platform symlink-like usage.
 This approach accommodates platforms like Windows, where symlinks may require special

-file will enable installers to use alternative methods like junctions on Windows.
+permissions.
+The LINKS file will enable installers to use alternative methods like junctions on Windows.

 Specification¶